A proof of Reidemeister-Singer's theorem by Cerf's methods: Path of polar functions

 1cm \begin{rien} {\bf Final comments.}{\rm

-\nd 1) According to R. Craggs \cite{craggs}, the Reidemeister-Singer theorem, that is, item 1 in theorem \ref{r-s}, was not considered as completely proven before his own 1976 short note.
+\nd 1) The Reidemeister-Singer theorem, that is, item 1 in Theorem \ref{r-s}, is also proved by R. Craggs in the piecewise linear category (see \cite{craggs}).
+His proof relies of previous results on collapsings, due to Chillingworth \cite{chilling}.
+But the original proof was revisited and explained by L. Siebenmann in \cite{siebenmann}.

-\nd 2) It is worth noticing that both parts of theorem \ref{r-s} are consequence of two statements (theorems \ref{order-path} and \ref{ord-f}) about functions which hold true in any dimension (>2 for theorem \ref{ord-f}).
+\nd 2) It is worth noticing that both parts of Theorem \ref{r-s} are consequence of two statements (Theorems \ref{order-path} and \ref{ord-f}) about functions which hold true in any dimension.
 These two theorems should be known to specialists.
-Maybe, the proof of theorem \ref{order-path} that is given here is almost the simplest one.
-I did not find any written proof of theorem \ref{ord-f}.\\
+Maybe, the proof of Theorem \ref{order-path} that is given here is almost the simplest one.
+I did not find any written proof of Theorem \ref{ord-f}.

-\nd 3) The proof of the latter theorem is not very elementary, due to the way of using the swallow tail lemma.
-So, the 3-dimensional proof of item 2 in theorem \ref{r-s} remains competitive.
-The statement reads as this:} Let $H$ be a 3-dimensional handlebody of genus $g$, and let $\mathcal D, \mathcal D'$ be two systems of $g$ compression discs of $H$ whose complements are connected.
-Then, one passes from $\mathcal D$ to $\mathcal D'$ by finitely many handle slidings. {\rm This can be proven by the very standard} cut-and-past {\rm technique}. \end{rien}
+\nd 3) The proof of the latter theorem is not very elementary, due to the use of the swallow tail lemma.
+So, the classical 3-dimensional proof of item 2 in Theorem \ref{r-s} remains competitive.
+The statement reads as this:} Let $H$ be a 3-dimensional handlebody of genus $g$, and let $\mathcal D, \mathcal D'$ be two minimal systems of $g$ compression discs of $H$ whose complement is a 3- ball.
+Then, one can pass from $\mathcal D$ to $\mathcal D'$ by finitely many handle slides. {\rm This can be proved by a very standard} cut-and-past {\rm technique}. \end{rien}

-I am grateful to Francis Bonahon, Jean Cerf and Patrick Massot for comments on a first version of this note.
+I am grateful to Francis Bonahon, Jean Cerf, Alexis Marin and Patrick Massot for comments on first versions of this note.
+I am indebted to the referee who suggested me several improvements.
+Carlos Moraga Ferr\'andiz \cite{carlos} is the first who used of the techniques introduced in this note; I thank him for valuable suggestions.
+I am also grateful to Marc Chaperon for discussions about the saddle-node bifurcation.\\